secretnodes/cookbook/README.md

-# scripts
+# Soup
-These scripts are meant to empower node runners.
+Soup is a collection of scripts by secretnodes.org meant to empower Node Runners.
 More information will be added as time goes on.

 [![asciicast](https://asciinema.org/a/297118.svg)](https://asciinema.org/a/297118)

-# Provision your machine with software needed to run Enigma Secret Nodes & Ethereum Nodes.
+# Provision your machine with software needed to run nodes.
+This script will download SGX drivers, docker, docker compose, and a collection of scripts to launch various nodes.

 1. Download our node provision script.
 ```bash